sscheib/sscheib.github.io/_posts/2023-07-09-automating-satellite.md

     1. `host_vars/<hostname>/01b_satellite_firewall_rules.yml`: Contains the ports to open on the Satellite
         {% gist 0b029863ee4e9953ab88978608bae777 %}

         :warning: Above firewall rules are specific to *my* use case.
-You need to adapt these based on the Satellite documentation and your used features (such as TFTP, DHCP, DNS, etc.).
+You need to adapt these based on the Satellite documentation and your used features (such as `TFTP`, `DHCP`, `DNS`, etc.).
     1. `host_vars/<hostname>/01c_satellite_installer_configuration.yml`: Contains all other variables for the role `redhat.satellite_operations.installer`
         {% gist c99c3008a954a4ddb81451bad99b599f %}